multiscale/ymmsl-python/docs/ymmsl_python.rst

 ````````

 The final subsection of the ``model`` section is labeled ``conduits``.
 These
-tie the compute elements together by connecting `ports` on those compute
+tie the components together by connecting `ports` on those components.
+Which
-elements.
-Which ports an element has depends on the element, so you have to look
+ports a component has depends on the component, so you have to look at its
-at its documentation (or the source code, if there isn't any documentation) to
+documentation (or the source code, if there isn't any documentation) to see
-see which ports are available and how they should be used.
+which ports are available and how they should be used.

 As you can see, the conduits are written as a dictionary on the YAML
 side, which maps senders to receivers.
 A sender consists of the name of a
-compute element, followed by a period and the name of a port on that compute
+component, followed by a period and the name of a port on that component;
-element; likewise for a receiver.
-In the YAML file, the sender is always on the
+likewise for a receiver.
+In the YAML file, the sender is always on the left of
-left of the colon, the receiver on the right.
+the colon, the receiver on the right.

-Just like the compute elements, the conduits get converted to a list in Python,
+Just like the simulation components, the conduits get converted to a list in
-in this case containing :class:`ymmsl.Conduit` objects.
+Python, in this case containing :class:`ymmsl.Conduit` objects.
 The
 :class:`ymmsl.Conduit` class has ``sender`` and ``receiver`` attributes, of
 type :class:`ymmsl.Reference` (see above), and a number of helper functions to
-interpret these fields, e.g. to extract the compute element and port name
+interpret these fields, e.g. to extract the component and port name parts.
-parts.
-Note that the format allows specifying a slot here, but this is
+Note that the format allows specifying a slot here, but this is currently not
-currently not supported and illegal in MUSCLE 3.
+supported and illegal in MUSCLE 3.

 Settings
 --------